 At the head, or top of the Incline, there was a camp, first for crews working on the incline and driving the 2700 tunnel, and later for the crews hauling and crushing the ore.
-This was started in 1917 with two 3 room houses.
+This was started in 1917, with two 8-room houses.
 Later, 7 houses and another two-storey house were added.
 It, too, was closed for a period, 1933-37.
-In 1938, a large bunkhouse, a dry and a hotel were built.
+In 1938, a new large bunkhouse, a dry, and a hotel were built.
 These crews used the Townsite recreational facilities, but had a library and card rooms of their own.

 Above and below the Incline were camps on Mineral Creek.
-There was the Goldsmith or Daisy camp, a group of log cabins at about 1600 Level where tunnels (2), and a large amount of trenching was done in 1911.
-Below was the Seaview Camp at 3100 Level and 3250 Level, and the raises for the 4100 Level were driven by men who lived there.
+There was the Goldsmith or Daisy camp, a group of log cabins at about 1600 level where two tunnels were driven and a large amount of trenching done in 1911.
+Below was the Seaview Camp at 3100 level and 3250 level, and the raises for the 4100 level were driven by men who lived there.
 This was occupied 1919-24.

-In 1925 a camp was established, approximately a mile up Furry Creek from Victoria, the Fairwest Camp.
-This housed a crew who developed a prospect in the mountain south of the creek.
+In 1925, the Fairwest Camp was established, approximately a mile up Furry Creek from Victoria.
+This housed a crew which developed a prospect in the mountain south of the creek.
 It was abandoned the next year, and was used by the Vancouver Water Board guard until 1940.

-And finally, there was the camp on Seymour Creek at the bank of Vancouver - Saulter's Cabins.
+And, finally, there was the camp on Seymour Creek.

 The Townsite, by 1950, had 143 housing units and beds for 350 in 3 bunkhouses and hotel, and its population was approximately 850.
 Located high in a mountain valley, where the annual snowfall amounts to as high as 30 feet, and the surrounding mountains prevent the sun from reaching it for two months every year, it was isolated - though just 20 air miles from Vancouver.
-Its connection to the outside was a narrow gauge railroad, in incline cable cars, and the Union Steamships' Line.
+Its connection to the outside was a narrow-gauge railroad, in incline cable cars, and the Union Steamships Line.